 August 11 and later for Full Park - all 5 courses:

 Adult 13+: $49

 Junior (7-12): $39 (ages 7-13 must be supervised or accompanied by an adult (18+)

 The Aerial Forest Adventure Park is also included in the Super Adventure Pass, which is an economical way to have a full day of outdoor fun, and also includes the zipline across the Pemigewasset River, 2-hour mountain bike rental and unlimited gondola skyrides (longest scenic gondola skyride in NH), bungee trampoline and climbing wall.
 Adult (13+) $69; Junior (7-12) $49

-Save almost $50.00 on each 2-night stay with our Discounted Rates!
+Save $20 or MORE per night on each 2-night stay with our Discounted Rates!

 What Our Lawyers Make Us Say;Nordic Inn Condominium Owners' Association does not approve, sponsor or license the operator of this website, via this website or otherwise to engage in the rental of condominium units at the Nordic Inn Condominium in Lincoln, New Hampshire.
 Nordic Inn Condominium Owners' Association maintains and sponsors a separate website and rental program for condominium units at the Nordic Inn Condominium, which site and program are operated by a rental agent other than the persons or entities which operate this website.
 The on-site rental staff of Nordic Inn Condominium Owners' Association are not affiliated, connected, or associated with the operator of this website or the rental services offered thereby, and are not available to assist customers of the operator of this website.
 The term 'Nordic Inn' is the registered trade name of Nordic Inn Condominium Owners' Association in the State of New Hampshire.
 Said trade name, and all rights thereto, are wholly owned by Nordic Inn Condominium Owners' Association